Course Information

 (Prerequisite: Japanese 12 or equivalent, and have passed JLPT N2 or equivalent knowledge.
 Students should recognize at least 1,200 kanji.)

 The highest level for those at near native proficiency.
 Looking at culture and current topics, there will be extended discussions about current events from TV programs and articles to increase knowledge of useful advanced vocabulary for oral communication.
 Movies and dramas will be used to learn current expressions and idioms.
-For a sample of course material from a previous semester, please see here.
+For a sample of previous course material, please see here.
+Enrollment in Kanji courses is recommended at this level; the next kanji-specific courses will be offered in the 2026 Spring session.

 JLPT N1 Description